MicrosoftDocs/VBA-Docs/access/Concepts/Structured-Query-Language/define-relationships-between-tables-using-access-sql.md

 ```

 Note that the primary key index (PK_InvoiceID) for the invoices table is declared within the **CREATE TABLE** statement.
 To enhance the performance of the primary key, an index is automatically created for it, so there is no need to use a separate **[CREATE INDEX](../../../api/overview/Access.md)** statement.
 Now create a shipping table that will contain each customer's shipping address.
-Assume that there will be only one shipping record for each customer record, so you will be establishing a one-to-one relationship.
+Assume that there will be only one shipping record for each customer record, so you'll be establishing a one-to-one relationship.

 ```sql